MeiosisKMZ/MeiosisKMZ/README.md

 Hello, I am Meiosis, I speak fluently English and French.

 My name comes from biology: *meiosis*, a process of division and transformation.
-I like the parallel — in cybersecurity, I break systems down, understand their structure, and move through them with precision.
+I like the parallel — I am everywhere, simultaneously.

 KMZ stands for Kaos Mainframe Zone.
 It’s the name of my server and hackerspace, inspired by the concept of a DMZ — our first real access point to a server environment at school.